-Materials Design and Technology (Wood)
+Materials Design and Technology (Wood) General Year 11

-Required An interest in Wood Technology.
-Background:
+An interest in Wood Technology.

-CourseThe Materials Design and Technology course is a practical course with the designDescription:and manufacturing of timber products the major focus.
+The Materials Design and Technology course is a practical course with the design and manufacturing of timber products the major focus.
 Working with wood context materials, students develop a range of manipulation, processing, manufacturing and organisational skills, along with techniques for problem solving, idea generation, creative design and communication.